rathoreamit85/Data-Analyst-Project-Portfolio-Amit/README.md

 ### Dataset:
 Data used in this project is sourced from the Open Data Vancouver website.
 Key features of the dataset include:
-•	Vote Year: Year the vote took place.
+•	Vote Year: The year the vote took place.
 •	Vote Results: Votes in favor, opposition, and absent members.
 •	Total Votes: Total number of votes cast in each council decision.